nerdzlab/NerdzUtils/README.md

 - **nz_textLocalization**: An `@IBInspectable` property for setting localized text directly in Interface Builder.

 ### Usage

-To use the `UIButton+Localized` extension, follow these steps:

 1. **Set Localized Text Programmatically**: